jackalope/jackalope/README.md

 ## Jackalope Jackrabbit

 Besides the Jackalope repository, you need the Jackrabbit server component.
 For instructions, see [Jackalope Wiki](https://github.com/jackalope/jackalope/wiki/Running-a-jackrabbit-server)
+Make sure you have at least the version specified in [the protocol implementation](https://github.com/jackalope/jackalope/blob/master/src/Jackalope/Transport/Jackrabbit/Client.php#L56)

 ## Jackalope - Doctrine DBAL